Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/0_Preparation.rst

     $ cd
     $ git clone --depth 1 https://github.com/freenove/Freenove_Complete_Starter_Kit_for_Raspberry_Pi

-:red:`(There is no need for a password.
+:combo:`green font-bolder:(There is no need for a password.
 If you get some errors, please check your commands.)`

 .. image:: ../_static/imgs/0_Preparation/chapter00-11.png
+    :align: center

 .. image:: ../_static/imgs/0_Preparation/chapter00-12.png
+    :align: center

 After the download is completed, a new folder "Freenove_Complete_Starter_Kit_for_Raspberry_Pi" is generated, which contains all of the tutorials and required code.

-:red:`This folder name seems a little too long.
+:combo:`red font-bolder:This folder name seems a little too long.
 We can simply rename it by using the following command.`

 .. code-block:: console